 - Preheat oven to 350°F.

 - Cook pasta until slightly underdone.
-For the shells, I cooked them for approximately 8-9 minutes.
+I boiled the ziti for 7 minutes, which was 1 minute less than the box-listed "al dente" timing.
 Drain water, and return pasta to saucepan.

-- Pour pasta mixture into a greased 9" x 13" baking dish and press slightly to even out the top.
+- Pour pasta mixture into a greased 2.5 quart baking dish and press slightly to even out the top.

-- Scatter remaining 1/2 cup shredded mozzarella evenly over top of the pasta.
+- Scatter remaining 1/2 cup shredded mozzarella and Parmesan evenly over top of the pasta.